|Executive Director- Kelly Gibbons

 I’ve been a member of Local 284 since 1995 when I first started driving school buses.
 Currently I drive for the Rosemount-Apple Valley-Eagan Public Schools.
 I am also a steward in my bargaining unit.
 I got involved and active because I was tired of watching our elected officials over the last decade continually cut funding for education and as a result expecting school support staff to live with less pay and pay higher expenses.
 Together we all have a louder voice and more power to try to make the changes that are needed.

-Sergeant at Arms – Cynthia Gross
+Member at Large – Cynthia Gross

 I have worked for the Minneapolis School District in Food Service for 21 years, I have been a member of SEIU since 2005, a steward since 2014, and Executive Board Member since 2015.